 Oral Hygiene with Braces

-- Brushing: brush twice a day with the toothbrush at a straight angle, using circular motions to remove food particles and plaque.
+- Brushing with braces: With or without braces, patients should brush twice a day with the toothbrush at a straight angle, using circular motions to remove food particles and plaque.
+When wearing braces, brushing more frequently is recommended to keep food from lodging between the brackets and teeth- which could lead to an increased risk of tooth decay.

-- Flossing: dental floss can be pulled under the archwire for effective daily flossing using a floss threader.
+- Flossing with braces: Dr. Rever recommends that patients that wear braces use dental floss to remove food and plaque buildup.
+Floss can be pulled under the archwire for effective daily flossing using a floss threader.

-- Fluoride treatments: if necessary, Dr. Rever may recommend a fluoride treatment to improve your resistance to decay.
+- Fluoride treatments: For patients more prone to tooth decay, Dr. Rever may recommend a fluoride treatment to improve your resistance to decay.
+Fluoride treatments are noninvasive and can be completed during your routine dental health exam or braces checkup.

 Dr. Rever will monitor the health of your teeth and gums throughout your orthodontic care and recommend any specific at-home products, such as an antibacterial rinse, to keep your smile healthy.